What is a work order?

 For facilities, healthcare, manufacturing, and other asset-intensive industries, automation ensures that urgent repairs are handled quickly, preventive tasks aren’t overlooked, and all activity is recorded for compliance and reporting.

-Switching from manual work order creation to automated work orders delivers clear operational gains:
+Switching from manual processes to automated work orders delivers clear operational gains:

 One connected platform.
 Every work order.
 Zero inefficiency.